War Dreams Tunnel book. 2010. 5.75" x 4" x 2.5". Inkjet-printed images on Canson paper, wire, glue, ink pen, watercolor pencils, charcoal pencil.

 (size)

-The Israeli assault on Gaza December 27, 2008- January 18, 2009, or "Operation Cast Lead," resulted in hundreds of innocent civilians being killed and thousands injured and left homeless.
+Works in memory of Gazan children The Israeli assault on Gaza December 27, 2008- January 18, 2009, or "Operation Cast Lead," resulted in hundreds of innocent civilians being killed and thousands injured and left homeless.
 The number of children who were killed ranges between 300-350.
 At that time, in reaction to the horrifying stories of children dying, I made an artist book, In Memoriam.
 During the last few days of 2009, in solidarity with the Gaza Freedom March, I made the sculpture If It Were Zack.
 The violence against children in Gaza continues daily.
 I could be making these same books now.

 For many years after being forced to leave Lebanon, I dwelled in a mixed state of trauma and painful nostalgia.
 The war haunted me, and when that slowly faded, I was left with the persistent sense that I did not belong anywhere, that I had no home.
 The themes of war, dispossession, and displacement permeate all my works, in both book arts and writing.